Active Learning in Machine Learning: Guide & Strategies

 Reduced Labeling Costs

 Labeling large datasets is time-consuming and expensive.
-Active learning helps to reduce labeling costs by selecting the most informative samples that require labeling, including the use of techniques such as auto-segmentation.
+Active learning helps reduce labeling costs by selecting the most informative samples that require labeling, including techniques such as auto-segmentation

 Improved Accuracy